 8. A strategy

 There needs to be a plan.
 God gives that plan to the leader.
-I can in specific detail tell you how God gave me the plan for CBLT Russia in January of 1998.
+I can in specific detail tell you how God gave me the plan for New Life Ministries in Ukraine.
 Now I see that it was really _________ plan.
 Step by step all the important things are coming about.

 9. God gives a possibility to develop a team